Skip to main content

 · SWEDEN: Baby Talk For Dads - UNICEF Sweden partnered with the H&M Foundation to develop a campaign for parents and caregivers, particularly fathers, to encourage positive ECD practices.
 An estimated 281 million individuals were exposed to the campaign.

-Key resources (summary)
+Key resources (for UNICEF personnel)

 vision